pittcsc/pittcswiki/README.md

 ## In Development!
 Check out brainstorming ideas [here](https://docs.google.com/document/d/1149dIJq6GyhW38E3AKKLMXHu0voaS9zpKFH7UWFS6U4/edit);

+## Instructions
+If you want to run this locally, you need to get access to the Pitt CSC course testimonials google sheet.
+You can download this JSON file (if you are a CS officer) from Google API on the pittcsc@gmail.com account, and place it in the root of your directory when developing.

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start: